 - Side effect: the ability to use a smaller size with the same load or higher loads with comparable sizes than was previously the case

-- Plus point: its mechanical design enables the ELCC to deliver higher speeds and accelerations with the same payload – and thus shorter cycle times
+- Plus point: its mechanical design enables the ELCC to deliver higher speeds and acceleration with the same payload, and thus shorter cycle times

 Variety, flexibility and safety

-- ELCC in 4 sizes with up to 2 m stroke and max.
-100 kg payload (vertical)
+- ELCC in 4 sizes with a stroke of up to 2 m and payload of max.
+100 kg (vertical)

-- Flexible motor mounting upwards or downwards, axially or with angular gear unit – freely convertible at any time
+- The motor can be flexibly mounted upwards or downwards, axially or with angular gear unit; this can be changed at any time

-- Different toothed belt materials: standard toothed belts for long service life; polyurethane toothed belts for the food industry, FDA-compliant; coated polyurethane belts for special applications, e.g. in machine tools
+- Different toothed belt materials: standard toothed belts for long service life; polyurethane toothed belts for the food industry, FDA-conform; coated polyurethane belts for special applications, e.g. in machine tools

-- Protection of the recirculating ball bearing guide through stainless steel cover strip and additionally by sealing air – ideal in dusty environments and on machine tools
+- The recirculating ball bearing guide is protected by a stainless steel cover strip as well as by a sealing air connection – ideal in dusty environments and on machine tools

-- Clamping unit inside the cantilever axis for holding the load without energy or for emergency braking – in the event of power failure or line break, the stationary axis is clamped
+- Clamping unit inside the cantilever axis for holding the load when de-energised or for emergency braking so the stationary axis is clamped in the event of a power failure or line break

-- Optional additional slide for increased guidance requirements, to reduce vibrations, e.g. during long strokes, or including clamping unit for two ways of holding the axis
+- Optional additional slide for increased guide requirements to reduce vibrations, e.g. during long strokes, or including clamping unit for twofold holding of the axis

 - Incremental displacement encoder for position detection and inductive proximity sensors for homing or for end-position sensing